Best French Language Learning Resources

 From time to time I use affiliate links for paid products on this site which means I get a small commission for referrals.
-It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 5 years as a helpful resource for language learners.
+It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 10+ years as a helpful resource for language learners.

 This is one of my favorite online courses which has some of the highest quality French dialogue material available.

 Rocket French doesn’t follow a ‘cookie cutter’ approach like other well-known programs such as Rosetta Stone or Pimsleur, and it has a tonne of excellent audio content for all levels ranging from beginner to advanced.

-Learn French With Podcasts
+Learn French with podcasts

 This is an excellent French course in the form of audio podcasts and downloadable lessons.

 As well as podcast-style lessons, you’ll find videos, a vocabulary database and dictionary, grammar explanations and various other useful features.

 Not too long ago it was really difficult or impossible to practice French without actually traveling to France.

-Thankfully, tools like italki have made it possible to connect with native speakers from all over the world to practice or to take personalized lessons over Skype.
+Thankfully, tools like italki have made it possible to connect with native speakers from all over the world to practice or to take personalized lessons over Skype (see my italki review).